Ali Salehi

-Seyed Ali Salehi (born April 1954 in Khuzestan) is a contemporary Iranian poet and writer.
+Seyed Ali Salehi (سید علی صالحی, born 1 April 1954 in Khuzestan Province, Imperial Iran) is a contemporary Iranian poet and writer.
 He is one of the founders of the Pure Wave movement and the founder of speech poetry and meta-speech poetry in contemporary Iranian poetry.
 He was also one of the main secretaries of the Writers' Association of Iran.
 Salehi is a prominent and well-known figure in contemporary Persian poetry.

-Seyed Ali Salehi was born on April 1, 1954, in the village of Marghab in the Izeh Bakhtiari district of Khuzestan province to a farming family.
+Seyed Ali Salehi was born on 1 April 1954, in the village of Marghab in the Izeh Bakhtiari district of Khuzestan province to a farming family.
 His father was a farmer, poet, and Shahnameh reader.
 In 1974, he was expelled from school due to punishment and threats by the school and the authorities, and a year later, he returned to school and received a diploma in mathematics.

 His first poems were published by Masjed Soleiman Oil Company in the local magazine of Abolghasem Halat.

 Salehi is credited with establishing the mawj-e nab literary movement and promoting shi'r-e guftar (speech poetry) in Iran.
-In 1978, he received the Forough Farukhzad Award for poetry.
+In 1978, he received the Forugh Farrokhzad Award for poetry.
 He was nominated for the Nima Literary Award in 2010 but refused his nomination.